JaceGK1999/aboutMeHtml/README.md

 ## Making a plan

+Create new title to the page

+Name and pronouns. make name
+bold name/ pronouns italic

+Create a list of my favorite animals.  put a border around list

+Talk about swing dancing

 1. **Make a drawing of your app.
 Simple "wireframes"**
 1. **Once you have a drawing, name the HTML elements you'll need to realize your vision**
 1. **For each HTML element ask: Why do I need this?**